carpentries/maintainer-onboarding/episodes/04-infrastructure.md

 We are in the beta testing phase for [The Carpentries Workbench](https://carpentries.github.io/workbench) that is designed to be more user friendly for both contributors and Maintainers.
-All lessons will transition to using the workbench in January 2023\.
+All lessons will transition to using the workbench in May 2023.

+In order to prepare your lesson for The Workbench transtion, it is absolutely important to **merge or resolve all open pull requests** by May.
+Lessons that have no pull requests currently open can opt-in to migrate to The Workbench early in April.

 ::::::::::::::::::::::::::::::::::::::::::::::::::